-Kenny Aronoff is most prominently known as the drummer on most of John Mellencamp’s biggest hits, leaving his hard hitting mark on songs like Jack & Diane, Pink Houses, Small Town and others.
+Kenny Aronoff is known primarily as the drummer you’ve heard on most of John Mellencamp’s biggest hits, leaving his hard hitting mark on songs like Jack & Diane, Pink Houses, Small Town and countless others.

 In my career as a drummer, I’ve recorded with just about everybody.
 People like Johnny Cash and Willie Nelson and Kris Kristofferson and Waylon Jennings.
 I just did a Merle Haggard tribute where I played with Loretta Lynn.
 These are the real iconic country people we’re talking about.
 Then the next minute, I’m off recording with Tony Iommi and Alice Cooper and the Smashing Pumpkins and Dave Grohl.

 I’ve worked with guys like Sting and Bruce Springsteen and Billy Joel and Elton John and Eric Clapton and Steven Tyler.
 I’ve worked with great female artists like Celine Dion – two of her records that I played on sold 40 million each – and Melissa Etheridge and Sheryl Crow and Alanis Morrisette and Michelle Branch.
 I just did 4 songs for Avril Lavigne’s new record.
 Old blues greats too!
 Like BB King, and Buddy Guy.
 I performed live with Ray Charles 3 times.

 I did 10 years on the road and in the studio with Joe Cocker, 17 with Mellencamp, 24 and counting with John Fogerty.
 I mean, I’m all over the place.
 It’s endless.
 This is why they had to cut almost 300 pages from my book!